mozilla/data-docs/src/cookbooks/bigquery/querying.md

 - "main" pings are accessible from view `telemetry.main`
 - "crash" pings are accessible from view `telemetry.crash`
-- "baseline" pings for Fenix are accessible from view `org_mozilla_fenix.baseline`
+- "baseline" pings for the release version of Firefox for Android (Fenix) are accessible from view `org_mozilla_firefox.baseline`

 All fields in the incoming pings are accessible in these views, and (where possible) match the nested data structures of the original JSON.
 Field names are converted from `camelCase` form to `snake_case` for consistency and SQL compatibility.